adarshramakrishna/geeksforgeeks/README.md

 The content on geeksforgeeks.org is licensed under Creative Commons Attribution-NonCommercial-NoDerivs 2.5 India.
 See the license [here][7].

-The content on `leetcode` belongs to the site.
+The copyright of the content on `leetcode` belongs to the site and its owner.

-The code in this project is licensed under Apache License, Version 2.0.
+The code in this project is licensed under Apache License, version 2.0.
 See the license [here][8].

-## Random Reading Site

-If you are interested in reading some random posts from [geeksforgeeks.org][1] to have something to think about when feeling bored, head to [gfgreader.info][9].

 ## Authors

 Jing Zhou, gnijuohz at gmail.com.

+## Issues

+You can report issue right here or send me an email about it.

+如发现任何问题，欢迎骚扰 ;)

 [1]:http://www.geeksforgeeks.org/